Natural-Intelligence/superseed/packages/superseed/README.md

 For each entity we need
 - A Mock Generator: Generates mock data
 - A Data Source: Saves the mock data to a given source (via API, File, Database etc).
-In the example the Data source do not persist data.

 ```js
 const chance = new Chance();